 - commercial or for-profit activities

 There is no set maximum grant, and a grant may be spread over several years.
-However, to give an indication, we expect an initial grant of over $500,000 would be unusual.
-If you are thinking of applying for a large grant (over $50,000), you are welcome to contact the General Manager – Grants to discuss potential budgets.
+However, as an indication, an initial grant of over $500,000 would be unusual.
+If you are thinking of applying for a large grant (over $100,000), you are welcome to contact the Grants Manager to discuss potential scope and budgets.

-When assessing Expressions of Interest, we will be looking at their potential to be expanded into strong full applications.
-The evidence of your organisation’s capacity and the full plans will come later, in the full application.
+When assessing Expressions of Interest, we will be looking at if the proposal has the potential to be expanded into a strong full application.
+Evidence of your organisation’s capacity and the full plans will come later, in the full application.

 - demonstrate a gap or need in current educational programs or research that can be met by the proposed project